vishvAsa/notes/content/biology/organism/physiology/immune_system/_index.md

 ### Adaptive
 - Long term, specific.
 Takes a week or two to get going.
-- Infection → Stimulation of T and B cells in lymphoid organs → Expansion and training of effector T and B cells → migration to infection site → removal of infectious agent
+- Infection → Dendritic cells take infection to lymph nodes  → Stimulation of T and B cells in lymphoid organs → Expansion and training of effector T and B cells → migration to infection site → removal of infectious agent
+- Some B cells become plasma cells, which secrete antibodies for years.
+  - These antibodies can be used for detecting past exposure.
+- Both T and B cells become memory cells and provide immune system for a long time (years), even after antibody levels are down.
+These can reignite defences later - Asymptomatic cases - less strong response, but much better than unprepped hosts.

+{{< figure src="images/adaptive_immunity_process_overview.png" title="" class="thumbnail">}}
+{{< figure src="images/adaptive_immunity_antibody-concentration_vs_time.png" title="" class="thumbnail">}}

+#### Antibody prevalance duration
+- Measles - decades
+- Common cold - 1/2 years.

+## Herd immunity
+When a big fraction of the population is immune (from vaccination?), germs cannot hop.

 ## Cytokine storm
 - From a chain reaction, more and more cytokines are sometimes produced.